 - Convenient client and server-side session classes

 Secure Remote Password authentication

-Secure Remote Password (SRP) is an ingenious authentication method where the password remains private to the user at all times and never has to be communicated beyond their computer; instead, what client and server exchange is a series of cryptographically secured messages.
+Secure Remote Password (SRP) is an ingenious authentication method where the user's password is known to them only and is never communicated outside the user's computer.
+Instead, what client and server exchange is a series of cryptographic proofs derived from the password.

 Merits of the SRP protocol: